okohll/abdocs/content/docs/fields/field-options/relation-field-options.md

 tags:
 - Architect
 ---
-Relations between tables are the 'glue' that holds together an application built using agileBase.
+Relations between tables are the 'glue' that holds together an application built using Agilebase.
 If you'd like to learn more about this fundamental concept, please check out the [relational database concepts]({{<relref "/docs/tables/relational-database-concepts">}}) page.

 Some of the options for a relation field determine the nature of the links between tables, which can have a great effect on how an app works, so it's very useful to know about them.